 This is the most straightforward method of establishing paternity in Texas.
 If you and the child's mother both sign a document known as an Acknowledgment of Paternity (AOP), it removes any doubt as to who the legal father of your child is.
 From that point forward, the document will be filed with the Bureau of Vital Statistics in Austin, and you are the official, legal father of your child.

 To obtain this AOP form, you need to ask the hospital staff for it at the time of your child's birth.
 After they are born, several people will come by your child's hospital room to hand out and collect paperwork.
 One of these folks will be the one to provide the AOP to you.
 You can even sign the form before your child's birth- you will need to locate an entity that can give you the structure and file it for you.
 Proper identification must be provided in either context to sign the AOP.

 Establishing paternity by agreed order

 You can take the initiative and file a SAPCR case yourself with a private attorney, or you can contact the Office of the Attorney General (OAG) to get child support services set up.
-The OAG will file a case and request that your child’s father appear with you in a hearing where DNA testing will be ordered in order so that child support and other orders may be rendered.
+The OAG will file a case and request that your child's father appear with you in a hearing where DNA testing will be ordered so that child support and other orders may be rendered.

 Establishing paternity by court order